 Flexibility is the beauty of remote working.
 When you’re sick of your home office, you can just pack up and work from somewhere else.
 The variety serves a great motivational boost, breaking up your working week and providing much needed social connection.
 But there’s an art to finding the right remote workspace.
 To help you find yours, try out one of the Timely remote team's favourite places to work remotely.

-Notice the “quiet” part – while cafes provide warm, cosy, caffeine-rich workspaces, they are also ridden with distractions.
+Notice the “quiet” part – while cafes provide warm, cosy, caffeine-rich workspaces, they are also riddled with distractions.
 They’re community spaces, so expect to work alongside incessant chatter and high noise levels (which can be on a parallel with nightclubs).
 Many cafes provide free Wi-Fi and plug sockets, but many don’t – always be aware of whether a workspace precedent has been set before you settle in.

 Calm, quiet and almost always housed in grand buildings, museums make a fascinating alternative to your office.
 In-house restaurants usually provide ample seating and food choices, and you can use break time to explore and learn something new.